-Forty-six per cent of LGBTIQ people with a disability experienced discrimination, harassment or abuse in the past year, a new report has revealed.
+Forty-six percent of LGBTIQ people with a disability experienced discrimination, harassment or abuse in the past year.

-The report was written by academics William Leonard and Dr Rosemary Mann, who reviewed national and international research over 18 years to discover the impact that discrimination and social exclusion have on the health and wellbeing of LGBTIQ people with disability.
+A report by academics William Leonard and Dr. Rosemary Mann discusses the impact of discrimination and social exclusion on the health and wellbeing of LGBTIQ people with disability.

-As well as local and international studies, the researchers also drew on unpublished Australian data from national LGBTIQ health and wellbeing survey study Private lives 2 from 2012.
-Of the 3853 respondents to the study, 22.7 per cent reported having a disability or long-term illness.
+As well as local and international studies, the researchers also drew on unpublished Australian data.
+Of the 3853 respondents to the study, 22.7 percent reported a disability or long-term illness.

-According to the data, the LGBTIQ respondents with a disability were 13 per cent more likely to have experienced verbal abuse, written abuse, harassment, or violence in the past 12 months than those without (46 per cent versus 33 per cent).
+Respondents with a disability were 13 percent more likely to experience verbal abuse, written abuse, harassment, or violence in the past 12 months.

-Lesbian and bisexual women with a disability also self-reported significantly higher rates of sexual assault than lesbian and bisexual women without disability at 5 per cent versus 2 per cent, more than double the averages of women in the general population.
+Lesbian and bisexual women with a disability also self-reported significantly higher rates of sexual assault.

-The researchers found LGBTI people with disabilities have twice the rates of self-reported anxiety and psychological distress than LGBTIQ people without disabilities (52 per cent compared to 27 per cent).
+The researchers also found LGBTI people with disabilities have twice the rates of self-reported anxiety and psychological distress.

-“Trans and gender diverse people with disability experience even greater discrimination when accessing services than LGB people with disability and, in particular, are less likely to access aged care services due to fear and anticipation of discrimination,” the report reads.
+“Trans and gender diverse people with disability experience even greater discrimination when accessing services than LGB people with disability and, in particular, are less likely to access aged care services due to fear and anticipation of discrimination.”